arqalite/fire-king-guide/src/combos/ponix/4-arvata.md

 Thanks to its on-destruction effect, opening [_Fire King Avatar Arvata_] gives you access to higher-ceiling combos and endboards.
 It also gives you a lot of flexibility as you end up generating a lot of Link Material that you can use in any way you want.

-There are a few combos you can perform here:

 <form autocomplete="off">
     <select id="comboDropdown">
         <option selected>Select one of the following endboards:</option>